boosungkim/v2/_pages/about.md

 I spent the past two years (2021 ~ 2023) serving in the Korean military and plan on returning to the US this fall.

 I sometimes [blog](./blog/index.html) and create videos for my Tech YouTube channel, [Converge2Diverge](https://youtube.com/converge2diverge).
-I love taking walks and swimming
+I love taking walks and swimming.

 I love talking to new people and learning about what they are working on, so feel free to reach out!